Nutrition_modelling_toolbox

 AUTHORS

-Given a nx2 cell array of diet components and serving sizes, computes how many Calories are in the diet.
-Does not consider calories of metabolites
+Given a nx2 cell array of diet components and serving sizes or metabolite list, computes how many calories are in the diet.

 This function takes a diet consisting of food items and returns the associated flux of metabolites.